 Fourth, gather documentation.

-• Recent pay stubs and W-2s, or two years of tax returns if self-employed.
+- Recent pay stubs and W-2s, or two years of tax returns if self-employed.

-• Recent mortgage statements and any home equity or HELOC statements.
+- Recent mortgage statements and any home equity or HELOC statements.

-• Homeowners insurance policy declarations page.
+- Homeowners insurance declarations page.

-• Bank or investment statements showing reserves, if needed.
+- Bank or investment statements showing reserves, if needed.

 Sixth, shop at least two or three lenders.
-Include a local bank or credit union and a larger lender so you can compare rates, fees, and line structures.
+Include a local bank or credit union and a larger lender so you can compare rates, fees, and line structure.
 Ask each one for a written estimate of costs, rates, and terms, and for a clear explanation of how payments work during both draw and repayment.

-Equity / CLTVAt least 15%–20% equity left (≤80%–85% CLTV)Pay down principal, consider a smaller loan/line, or wait for value to rise.
+| Equity / CLTV | At least 15%–20% equity left (≤80%–85% CLTV) | Pay down principal, consider a smaller loan or line, or wait for value to rise. |

-Credit scoreOften 620+ minimum; better pricing 680+.Pay down cards, avoid new late payments, dispute clear errors.
+| Credit score | Often around 620+ minimum; better pricing with stronger credit. | Pay down cards, avoid new late payments, dispute clear errors. |

-Property & appraisalPrimary or second home; acceptable value and condition.Maintain the home, prepare for appraisal, and be realistic on value.
+| Property & appraisal | Primary or second home; acceptable value and condition. | Maintain the home, prepare for appraisal, and be realistic on value. |

 Frequently Asked Questions (FAQs)